Elite. What does that even mean? To achieve a level that is above the norm. Here is a humble story of a man who does that and how you too can do it.

 Quitting Smoking Was My Turning Point

 I found that my brother thought of food in the same way.
 He could walk past “Better Than Sex” cake (real name) and not care.
 He started to explain to me how he viewed food.
-When looking at it, he would feel how it was full of chemicals and what it actually does to the body.
-He just didn’t want it.
+He would feel how it was full of chemicals and what it does to the body when looking at it.
+He didn’t want it.

 “It’s unhealthy, that’s good enough reason for me”.